 Detention is held every Friday lunch time for pupils whose names were on the black cloud.
 The maximum length of detention is 30 mins.
-If a child's amount of time on the black cloud exceeds 30 mins then they will have an additional sanction agreed by the teacher and SLT.

 A record is kept of which children have attended detention and for how long each week.
 If a child attends detention their parents are informed via Parentmail.